Animeshshrestha/content-aggregator/content_aggregator/README.md

 - Backend: Python, Django, Scrapy, Postgresql
 - Frontend: HTML, Jquery, CSS

-<u>Note: </u>
-- This project provides API End point.
-We need to run the vue js server in next terminal.

 # Project Installation:
 1. Setup the virtual environment
 2. Clone the github repository into your terminal